 “Shakeout Poetics: Documentary Poetry from Men of Fact to Data Bodies,” my article on documentary poetics, is just out in a special issue (Poetry Networks) of College Literature: A Journal of Critical Literary Studies, edited by Kamran Javadizadeh and Robert Volpicelli (47.1, 2020).

 My review of Harris Feinsod’s The Poetry of the Americas: From Good Neighbors to Countercultures appears in Modernism/modernity (25.3, 2018).

-Forthcoming, too, is my essay “Quarantine Citizen: Latinx Poetry and the Matter of Capital” in Dialectical Imaginaries: Materialist Approaches to U.S. Latino/a Literature in the Age of Neoliberalism (eds.
-Marcial González and Carlos Gallego), forthcoming with the University of Michigan Press.
+My essay “Quarantine Citizen: Latinx Poetry and the Matter of Capital” appears in Dialectical Imaginaries: Materialist Approaches to U.S. Latino/a Literature in the Age of Neoliberalism, edited by Marcial González and Carlos Gallego, is available with the University of Michigan Press (November 2018).

 September 2017: My article-listicle “Ten Must Read Latino Books,” in which I attempt to squeeze three times as many great Latinx books into a top ten, appears in the AWP’s Writer’s Chronicle.
 For AWP members, it’s available here.

 March 2017: “Poetry from a Year of Precarity” is up at ASAP/J, the online arm of the terrific ASAP/Journal.
 This is a review essay of five exceptional books from 2016, by Daniel Borzutzky, Susan Briante, Don Mee Choi, Solmaz Sharif, and Rodrigo Toscano.

 September 2016: “Ascendance and Abjection: Reading Latina/o Poetry in the Summer of Trump,” in The American Poetry Review.